Trawool

-Trawool is a valley and town in central Victoria, Australia.
+Trawool is a locality in central Victoria, Australia.
 The area lies on the middle reaches of the Goulburn River and on the Goulburn Valley Highway, 115 km north of the state capital, Melbourne.

 Originally named Traawool, the indigenous word for 'wild water', the district is dominated by agriculture and scenery.

 History

 First explored by Hume and Hovell in 1824, it was later settled as a large sheep station.